Ketamine-Assisted Therapy (KAP)

 What is KAP?

 But the opening is just the beginning.
 The real work happens in preparation—building our relationship, clarifying your intentions—and in integration, where we make sense of what emerged and ground it into lasting change.
+Ketamine is not a cure.
+It can, however, create a window of opportunity for meaningful therapeutic change when combined with psychotherapy and integration.

 Is KAP Right For You?